brunoloureiro/rad-setup-tpu/README.md

 [PEP8](https://www.python.org/dev/peps/pep-0008/) development rules.
 On the client side, we try to be as straightforward as possible.
 If you wish to collaborate, submit a pull request.

-It is preferable to use PyCharm tools for editing.
+**It is preferable to use IntelliJ IDEA tools for editing, i.e., Pycharm and Clion.**

 ## Issues that need addressing: